iiab/iiab-admin-console/roles/console/files/help/Config.rst

 ### Media Sharing, Printing and Games

-* **Elgg** - A Social Networking Platform for Student Blogging, File Sharing, and Collaboration.

 * **Nextcloud** - A local server-based facility for sharing files, photos, contacts, calendars, etc.

 * **Samba** - Provides Network File Sharing.

-    There is some overlap between these three.  **Elgg** allows blogging and other forms of social media.
-Students and Teachers can use it to collaborate on projects or for journaling.  **Nextcloud** is great for sharing media.
-It has apps for phones and tablets that make it easy to drop photos and other materials onto the server for sharing. **Samba** gives you the ability to share directories on the server that can be accessed by Teachers and Students as if they were local to their laptops.

 * **CUPS** - Provides support for **Printers** either directly attached to the server or on the network.